Tick Control Service in Metro West

 3. Swab the bite with rubbing alcohol and wash hands with soap and water.

-NOTE: You can follow the same steps above for pets, but it can be a little trickier, since ticks can be hard to see in their fur.
+Tip for pets: You can follow the same steps above for pets, but it can be a little trickier, since ticks can be hard to see in their fur.
 And since your pet is more likely to squirm and wiggle (or maybe not!), we recommend wearing rubber gloves.
 Not a bad idea with the kids, too.

 A few more tips to keep ticks off your pets